I am so excited to be a part of the Country Living Christmas Tour this year.

 My theme this year?

-In keeping with my Outlander theme, I added some Scottish touches to my Farmhouse French style.
+I added some Scottish touches to my Farmhouse French style.
 My father’s family is actually from the MacGregor clan, and I have French ancestors as well, so it works for me.
 I added little boxwood wreaths, little red and pink votive holders, bottle brush trees, gold scrolls, and the pink mercury glass ornaments to my cabinets.

 I have several old items in here that either are antique or at least look it.
 The crockery is old.
 I added the Florentine tray with the green and gold for the holidays.

 Now above the fireplace I added the tartan ribbon I ordered from the UK just for my Christmas decor this year.
 The tartan is ‘Flower of Scotland.’
 The antlers although fake, have a bit of a Scottish stag hunting feel… sort of.
 The original oil painting I found at Round Top looks like it could be a painting of the Highlands.
 The angel sits on a gold vintage Italian Florentine box.
 I think it looks like it could be a part of Castle Leoch.
 I feel myself wanting to lift a glass and say “slàinte mhath” which is a drinking toast in Gaelic.